 Q: Can I play a Surprise to cancel a win caused by using Wormhole?

-A: While using the Wormhole Rule (or any of it’s analogues) is not affected by Surprises, the card that is drawn and played because of Wormhole IS affected by them.
-So if the card drawn from Wormhole that caused the win was a Goal, then Canceled Plans would be able to prevent the win, since it cancels Goals.
+On the other hand the card that is drawn and played because of Wormhole is affected by any of the “standard” Surprises.
+So if the winning card played because of Wormhole was a Goal, then Canceled Plans would be able to prevent the win, since it cancels Goals.
 If the card played was a Keeper, you’d need to use the That’s Mine in order to stop the win.

-Of course, you can’t cancel it if YOU are the one who is using Wormhole.
+Of course, you can’t cancel any of these if YOU are the one who is using Wormhole.

 Analogues of Wormhole (found in Star Fluxx) include (some with slight variations such as conditional requirements for use):